ccisrepairroom/ccis_comlab_system/README.md

 When get to the dashboard, go to roles, select a role, and hit the "select all" beside guard web

 Change code for the policies per role.
-Go to "C:\Users\vgpu-client-2\Desktop\ccis_comlab_system\app\Policies" Then change the code for each file...
+Go to "C:\Users\vgpu-client-2\Desktop\ccis_comlab_system\app\Policies" Then change the code for each file...The codes to copy and paste can be located here: "C:\Users\Desktop\ccis_comlab_system\1caps\Policies to copy paste"
+Just change the codes every file.

 To improve performance, run the ff. commands php artisan optimize:clear <br>